 Want to get involved?

-The CCSN will be hosting a webinar on Thursday, December 10th 2020 at 11:00am PST/ 2:00pm EST to discuss the report’s findings and share strategies on how workers’ capital can be leveraged to promote safe and responsible business practices in private markets.
+The CCSN hosted a webinar on December 10, 2020 to discuss the report’s findings and share strategies on how workers’ capital can be leveraged to promote safe and responsible business practices in private markets.

 - Ten of Canada’s largest institutional investors allocate $220 billion or 13.2% of their total portfolios to real estate.